journeymonitor/control/README.md

 - Also add `date.timezone = Europe/Berlin` to the file
 - Open a cmd console and try to run `php` - if you see no output at all thats's good!
 - Next you need to install Composer from https://getcomposer.org/download/
-- Change into the cloned directory and run `composer install` - choose `C:\Temp\journeymonitor-control` as the database file path
+- Change into the cloned directory, subfolder `php`, and run `composer install` - choose `C:\Temp\journeymonitor-control` as the database file path
 - Login or create a github user and stay logged in in your browser
 - While running Composer it will fail saying you need to create an auth token - it will generate a link for you redirecting you in your already logged in github account